 Want to say hello in Korean?

 That’s good.
 This is the first phrase you should KNOW if you’re learning Korean.
-And if you’re not learning… leave!
+And then you should learn to say bye in Korean, but that’s for later.
 So, today, you’ll learn 10 unique ways to say Hello in Korean.
 Ready?

 Keep reading.
 Here’s what you can do with this lesson…